jamesaud/seismic-analysis-toolbox/seismic_toolbox/README.md

 The solution to this problem, and to several others, is to run in parallel with Docker containers.

-Essentially, the previous 2 steps are parallelized with Docker:
+Essentially, the previous 2 steps are parallelized with Docker (quick and dirty, going to use the Docker-Python API library when I update these files):

 1. Download data from servers https://github.com/jamesaud/seismic-analysis-toolbox/blob/master/seismic_toolbox/ultimate_downloader.py